msolters/gdax-multipong/README.md

 If you want to update your bucket distribution (min/max/trade size/buckets), but retain your trade history, wait for all sells to complete, and then quit the app.
 Manually cancel all buy orders in GDAX.
 Then, update your `settings.json`.
 Finally, run `node clearbuckets.js btc` (or other currency).
 Then, just run the app again!
 This will make a new bucket trading distribution in the DB, but leave all your old trade and profit history untouched.

 This software is provided free for your amusement, edification, and enrichment!
-However, if you appreciated multipong, show your appreciation by sending a BTC to the author here: 1Nhdd9UCsv9dsabLLNRue8ecDN41yrSRdk
+However, if you enjoy multipong, you can show your appreciation by sending a BTC tip to the author here at `1Nhdd9UCsv9dsabLLNRue8ecDN41yrSRdk`